Keto Avocado Key Lime Pie

 No, a traditional Key Lime Pie is made with condensed milk, icing sugar, and a lot of juice, so it is not keto-friendly at all!

-In fact, a classic Key Lime Pie contains as much as 50 grams of carbs per serving!
+In fact, a classic Key Lime Pie contains as many as 50 grams of carbs per serving!

 So, let’s see how to make a keto-friendly version of this classic recipe!

 How To Make The Keto Avocado Key Lime Pie

 My Keto Avocado Key Lime Pie is naturally vegan, using fresh avocado to create a lovely creamy key lime filling.
 Plus, it’s super easy to make.

 All you need are 10 ingredients that we all have in our pantry: